cassamajor/Recipes/Breakfast/Whole_Wheat_Pancakes.md

 - [ ] 1 tablespoon granulated sugar
 - [ ] 1 teaspoon pure vanilla extract

-6. Cook for a few minutes, until you see little bubbles forming on the surface.
-7. Flip the pancakes and cook for a couple minutes on the other side.
-If you peek underneath, the bottom should be golden brown.
-8. Serve with butter, pure maple syrup, or sliced fruit.
-Enjoy!

 1. In a 2-cup liquid measuring cup, combine the milk and vinegar.
 Stir to combine and let this homemade “buttermilk” mixture rest until it is lightly curdled, at least 5 minutes.
 2. In a medium bowl, whisk together the flour, baking powder, baking soda, salt, sugar, and cinnamon.
 3. To the buttermilk mixture, add the egg, melted butter, and vanilla.
 Whisk until thoroughly blended.